devvyn/Devvyn.github.io/_articles/soundhunters.md

 layout: post
 ---

-# How would you describe SoundHounds?
+# How would you describe SoundHunters?

 A digital thing that, as a mobile app, algorithmically performs the following transformation:
 User-supplied audio + metadata + parameterized configuration => copyright-free, sample based, parametric music composition